gruntwork-io/terraform-google-ci/examples/cloud-build-csr-gke/README.md

 ## Apply the Terraform Code

-Now that we have installed the GitHub app, we are ready to deploy all of the example resources and also set up the Google Cloud Build triggers!
+Now that we have configured Cloud Build, we are ready to deploy all of the example resources and also set up the Cloud Build triggers!

 1. If you haven't already, clone this repo:
    - `$ git clone https://github.com/gruntwork-io/terraform-google-ci.git`